 Two and a Half Dollar Gold Coins were made from 1796 to 1929 with several different types as follows: --- Capped Bust to Right from 1796 to 1807 --- Capped Bust to Left in 1808 --- Capped Head to Left, large diameter from 1821 to 1827 --- Capped Head to Left, reduced diameter from1829 to 1834 --- Classic Head from 1834 to 1839 --- Liberty Head from 1849 to 1907 --- Indian Head from 1908 to 1929.

 Lots of rare dates exist with all the early coins, before 1834, bringing thousands of dollars in even well worn conditions.
 Two and a Half Dollar Gold Coins are an exciting segment of the U.S. Gold market!

-Well struck with nice lustrous surfaces and just a touch of wear.
-Only 15,784 minted.
+Well struck with lustrous yellow-gold surfaces and fewer marks than expected for the grade.
+Only 4,320 minted.

 Flashy amber-gold surfaces exhibit nice reflection, frosted devices, a very sharp strike, and a clean look for the grade.
 A scarce date with a mintage of only 4,520.

 Scarce in any grade as just 22,000 coins were minted and they saw heavy circulation.
 This coin has a very sharp strike for the date with pleasing surfaces that are bathed in orange-gold luster.

 A true rarity with just 30 proofs minted and probably no more than 20 survivors.
 Of those; two are permanently impounded in the Smithsonian and ANS museums.
 This is a wonderful Gem with sharp detail, flashy orange-gold luster, and very strong cameo contrast.
 The surfaces are impeccably preserved and the eye appeal is fantastic!
 PCGS has graded 3 Proof-65 DCAM's with none finer.